Note: enquiries about costs should be made to firstname.lastname@example.org

 An explanation of the grades and details of localities is set out in Section 3 below.
 If the rates set by the Senior Courts Costs Office have been amended the Supreme Court will allow the amended rates in lieu of those in this table.

 15.3 Where solicitors have charge of producing large documents such as the authorities or core volumes, it will not usually be appropriate for a higher grade rate to be applied.
 Time spent photocopying is not recoverable (although the cost of photocopying is).
 See also paragraph 11.3 above for documents.

 15.4 Travel and waiting are allowed at the rate agreed with the client, unless this is more than the hourly rate allowed on assessment.

 15.5 Letters and telephone calls are allowed at one tenth of the hourly rate.

 15.6 The following guideline figures are used in assessing payments to counsel at the application for permission to appeal stage:

 15.7 A claim for an increase on any of the above items or claim for any other item must be explained in a detailed note from counsel.

-15.8 The general rule is that only one counsel's fees is allowed on assessment for any stage of an application for permission to appeal, unless a public funding or legal aid certificate authorises two counsel (but see paragraphs 6.6 and 6.7).
+15.8 The general rule is that only one counsel's fees is allowed on assessment for work at the application for permission to appeal stage, unless a legal aid provider has authorised two counsel (but see paragraphs 6.6 and 6.7 above).